CondensedMilk7/primordial-soup-static/README.md

 - ~~Generate pirate links from references.~~
 - ~~Add pagination~~
+- Implement html-to-pdf article conversion so that users can download pdfs.
 - Implement R-markdown style articles
   - Use .bib file for centralized references store.
   - Generate references section and pirate links from .bib file in articles.